reflectjs/reflectjs-doc/markdown/quick-start.md

 # ... http://localhost:3001
 ```

-You can add a simple page...
+We can add a simple page...

 ```html
 <!-- index.html -->